Dov Shmotkin: Research

-The Pursuit of Happiness in a Hostile World
+The pursuit of happiness in a hostile world

-It is widely held that happiness is achieved through two major systems: subjective well-being (people's evaluations of the satisfaction and pleasantness in their lives) and meaning in life (people's conceptions that they lead a life corresponding to their values and potentials).

-While most approaches regard happiness as a mental outcome, Shmotkin's model considers it a process.
-Accordingly, both subjective well-being and meaning in life systems regulate, or otherwise reconstruct, personal conceptions of hostile-world scenarios.
-The model's concept of hostile-world scenario is central for depicting the image that each individual has about actual or potential threats to one's life or, more broadly, to one's physical and mental integrity.
-The hostile-world scenario dwells on self-beliefs about disasters and inflictions such as accidents, violence, natural disasters, wars, illness, breakup of close relationships, losses of beloved ones, aging, and death.
-For most people, the hostile-world scenario is an adaptive mechanism for scanning adverse conditions in life, both prospectively and retrospectively.
-Yet, when under-activated, it may induce a fool's paradise with reckless behaviors and, when over-activated, it may produce a horrible sense of living in a dangerous world.
-Research has shown that personal modes of engagement with hostile-world scenarios (e.g., resorting to distressful versus proactive beliefs) may intervene in relationships between a presumably antecedent position (e.g., a stressful condition) and mental health outcomes.
-Due to its multifaceted composition, the concept of hostile-world scenario also exposed further derivative themes such as perceived threats of evil in individuals with traumatic backgrounds.
+Happiness is achieved through two major systems: subjective well-being and meaning in life.
+While most approaches regard happiness as a mental outcome, Shmotkin's model considers it a process; both subjective well-being and meaning in life systems regulate personal conceptions of hostile-world scenarios.
+The model's concept of hostile-world scenario focuses on self-beliefs about disasters and inflictions, and is central to the image each individual has on their physical and mental integrity.
+For most people, the hostile-world scenario is an adaptive mechanism for scanning adverse conditions in life.
+When under-activated, it may induce reckless behavior, and when over-activated, it may produce a sense of constant danger.
+Research has shown that reactions to hostile-world scenarios can influence the relationship between the scenario and mental health outcomes.
+The concept of hostile-world scenario exposed derivative themes, such as perceived threats of evil in individuals with traumatic backgrounds.

-The ever-active negotiations between the happiness-promoting systems and the hostile-world scenario constitute the dynamic core of the model.
-The pursuit of happiness, rather than happiness itself, provides individuals with a favorable psychological environment that allows them to function competently despite the imminence of hostile-world scenarios.
-The study of these dynamics exposes various mechanisms of resilience whereby the happiness-promoting systems, in threatening conditions, may amplify each other or possibly compensate for each other.
-Non-resilient mechanisms are also possible when hostile-world scenarios involve increased depletion and vulnerability.
+The model centers on the constant interaction between happiness-promoting systems and the hostile-world scenario.
+The pursuit of happiness allows individuals to function competently despite the presence of hostile-world scenarios.
+In threatening conditions, the happiness-promoting systems may amplify or compensate for each other.
+Non-resilient mechanisms are possible when hostile-world scenarios involve increased depletion and vulnerability.